Shyft-to/solana-defi/Latency-check/Typescript/latency-checker/README.md

 ## Notes

-For more details on Shyft gRPC, checkout: [gRPCDocs]https://docs.shyft.to/solana-grpc-shredstream/grpc-docs For detailed examples, checkout: [ShyftBlogs]https://blogs.shyft.to/
+For more details on Shyft gRPC, checkout [gRPC Docs](https://docs.shyft.to/solana-grpc-shredstream/grpc-docs) and for detailed examples, checkout [Shyft Blogs](https://blogs.shyft.to/)!